Chand Bibi

-Sultana Chand Bibi (1550–1599 CE) was an Indian ruler and warrior.
-She acted as the Regent of Bijapur Sultanate during the minority of Ibrahim Adil Shah II in 1580-1590, and regent of Ahmednagar Sultanate during the minority of her great nephew Bahadur Shah in 1595-1600.
+Sultana Chand Bibi (1550 – 18 April 1600) was the regent of the Bijapur Sultanate during the minority of Ibrahim Adil Shah II in 1580–1590, and the regent of the Ahmednagar Sultanate during the minority of her great nephew Bahadur Shah in 1595–1600.
 Chand Bibi is best known for defending Ahmednagar against the Mughal forces of Emperor Akbar in 1595.

 Early life

 Chand Bibi was the daughter of Hussain Nizam Shah I of Ahmednagar, India and the sister of Burhan Nizam Shah II, the Sultan of Ahmednagar.
 She was versed in many languages, including Arabic, Persian, Turkish, Marathi and Kannada.
-She played the sitar and painting flowers was her hobby.
+She played the setar and painting flowers was her hobby.

 Bijapur Sultanate

 Following an alliance policy, Chand Bibi was married to Ali Adil Shah I of the Bijapur Sultanate.
 A stepwell (bawdi) constructed near the eastern boundary of Bijapur by her husband was named Chand Bawdi after her.

 Ali Adil Shah's father, Ibrahim Adil Shah I, had divided power between the Sunni nobles, the Habshis and the Deccanis.
 However, Ali Adil Shah favored Shi'as.
 After his death in 1580, the Shi'a nobles proclaimed his nine-year-old nephew Ibrahim Adil Shah II as the ruler.
 A Deccani general called Kamal Khan seized power and became the regent.
 Kamal Khan was disrespectful towards Chand Bibi, who felt that he had ambitions to usurp the throne.
 Chand Bibi plotted an attack against Kamal Khan with help from another general, Haji Kishvar Khan.
 Kamal Khan was captured while fleeing and was beheaded in the fort.

 Kishvar Khan became the second regent of Ibrahim.
 In a battle against the Ahmednagar Sultanate at Dharaseo, the Bijapur army led by him captured all the artillery and elephants of the enemy army.
 After the victory, Kishvar Khan ordered other Bijapuri generals to surrender all the captured elephants to him.
 The elephants were highly valued, and the other generals took great offense.
 Along with Chand Bibi, they hatched a plan to eliminate Kishvar Khan with help from General Mustafa Khan of Bankapur.
 Kishvar Khan's spies informed him of the conspiracy, and he sent troops against Mustafa Khan, who was captured and killed in the battle.
 Chand Bibi challenged Kishvar Khan, but he got her imprisoned at the Satara fort and tried to declare himself the king.
 However, Kishvar Khan became very unpopular among the rest of the generals.
 He was forced to flee when a joint army led by a Habshi general called Ikhlas Khan marched to Bijapur.
 The army consisted of the forces of three Habshi nobles: Ikhlas Khan, Hamid Khan and Dilavar Khan.
 Kishvar Khan tried his luck at Ahmednagar unsuccessfully, and then fled to Golconda.
 He was killed in exile by a relative of Mustafa Khan.
 Following this, Chand Bibi acted as the regent for a short time.